oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 request by using the [`Core.ContentID`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#ContentID) term defined in [**\[OData-VocCore\]**](#VocCore)[.
-]{.MsoHyperlink}Services that respond with [200 OK]{.Datatype} SHOULD
-annotate the entities in the response using the same [`Core.ContentID`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#ContentID) value as specified in the request.
+]{.MsoHyperlink}Services that respond with `200 OK` SHOULD annotate the entities in the response using the same [`Core.ContentID`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#ContentID) value as specified in the request.

-Services SHOULD advertise support for updating a collection using a delta payload through the [DeltaUpdateSupported]{.Datatype} property of the [`Capabilities.UpdateRestrictions`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Capabilities.V1.md#UpdateRestrictionsType) term, and SHOULD advertise support for returning the [`Core.ContentID`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#ContentID) through the [ContentIDSupported]{.Datatype} property of the [`Capabilities.DeepUpdateSupport`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Capabilities.V1.md#DeepUpdateSupportType) term, both defined in [**\[OData-VocCap\]**](#VocCapabilities).
+Services SHOULD advertise support for updating a collection using a delta payload through the `DeltaUpdateSupported` property of the [`Capabilities.UpdateRestrictions`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Capabilities.V1.md#UpdateRestrictionsType) term, and SHOULD advertise support for returning the [`Core.ContentID`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#ContentID) through the `ContentIDSupported` property of the [`Capabilities.DeepUpdateSupport`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Capabilities.V1.md#DeepUpdateSupportType) term, both defined in [**\[OData-VocCap\]**](#VocCapabilities).